primedesignpro/monicalockett/README.md

 ##Warning##

 **Angular-Wakanda** is not yet available in stable nor beta version.
-The versions which are in this pack are very early versions which do not implement the final API shown in the examples (the previews use a temporary API)
+The versions which are in this pack are very early versions which do not implement the final API shown in the examples (the previews often use a temporary API)

 ##About##